Aeroluna/LunaCoopMod/README.md

 Should make Planetaries spend less time spinning around randomly when surrounded.

-- Added Commander Center Reactor.
+- Added Commander Center Reactor passive from WoL Campaign.

 It takes forever to eco up on Swann.
 Maybe now not so much.

-- Added Dual-Fusion Welders.
+- Added Dual-Fusion Welders passive from WoL Campaign.

 The turret/mech commander gets more improvements to sustaining turrets/mech.